AndyGFX/AGFX_GD3_TilsetBuilder/README.md

   - build from Texture
   - build from Sprite
   - user defined tile size
+  - user defined tile with collision shape or not
   - save tileset to user defined tres
   - get result as texture
   - tileset is saved with bitmask per tile